 Did you enjoy your lunch of drugs today?
 Do you carefully drug your children daily?
 Maybe you can see the vicious nature of these highly successful schemes to monopolize the healing arts.

-Just what is medical treatment anyway, as historically practiced by medical doctors, as distinguished from the drugless professions?
-It consists of the use of drugs as remedies—with a great list of pharmaceutical products that has no end, as you can see today with new antibiotics [appearing] every day—and with old ones continually discarded by reason of their long history of unpleasant and often fatal “side reactions.”
+Just what is medical treatment anyway, as historically practiced by medical doctors (as distinguished from the drugless professions)?
+It consisted in the use of drugs as remedies, with a great list of pharmaceutical products having no end, as you can realize today with new antibiotics every day, and with old ones continually discarded by reason of their long history of unpleasant and often fatal “side reactions.”

 Medical “science” tells us that germs cause disease, that we are the healthiest people in the world (but with the most hospitals), that there is very little deficiency disease; yet “science has not discovered the cause of tooth decay,” nor does it know the cause of cancer or arthritis.
 Then, when we are ill, we are dosed with poisons of varying types and descriptions—pharmacologists having defined a drug as being of necessity a poison.